 3.1.2 Economic Power in Context

-This description of economic power in context shows how it relates to other dimensions of power, especially political and moral
+This explanation of economic power in context describes how it relates to political authority, moral values, and the law.

 Societies vary in the extent to which government decision-makers – who are referred to in this book as ‘politicians’ – play a role in the management of their economies.
 At one extreme, under communism, the government made almost all economic decisions in a ‘command economy’.
 At the other extreme, in a ‘market economy’, businesses make most of the decisions.
 An Investopedia article, Market Economy vs. Command Economy: What’s the Difference?, explains this contrast further: